Please note: This post may contain affiliate links. See our disclosure to learn more.

-If you've ever looked into a trip to Capri, you have most likely come across pictures and articles stating that no trip to Capri is complete without seeing the Blue Grotto.
-But what is it, how do you get there, and how much does it cost?
+If you've ever looked into a trip to Capri, you have most likely come across pictures and articles stating that no trip is complete without seeing the Blue Grotto of Capri (Grotta Azzurra).
+But what is it, how do you get there, how much does it cost, and are there any Blue Grotto tours?

 The Blue Grotto (known in Capri as the "Grotta Azzurra") is a natural sea cave that is roughly 60 feet deep, 180 feet long and 75 feet wide.
 The blue glow of the water is caused by sunlight entering from below a rock lip near the cave entrance that only protrudes into the water from the top by a few feet (i.e. no cave wall from water level to the bottom of the sea floor).